Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 Once I moved the unordered list out of the paragraph the error disappeared.
 ![work-experience.html](./readme/workexperience.png)

-* The contact.html file had 1 warning: In the snippet from EmailJS that connects the form to my email, insite the script tag there was also a type attribute (this error was found 2 times).
+* The contact.html file had 1 warning: In the snippet from EmailJS that connects the form to my email, inside the script tag there was also a type attribute (this error was found 2 times).
 I removed it and luckily the error disappeared and the form was still working correctly.
 ![contact.html](./readme/contactme.png)